hackclub/hackpad/hackpads/RohansMacroPad/README.md

 Gives me one point on Highway per extra key I will now have to press and make my computer do things.

 ## What it looks like
-This is an image of the PCB plan, from KiCad.
+This is an image of the PCB plan, from KiCAD.

 ![PCB](readme_images/pcb.png)

-This is an image of the schematic, from KiCad.
+This is an image of the schematic, from KiCAD.

 ![Schematic](readme_images/schematic.png)

-This is an image of the Hackpad case.
+This is an image of the Hackpad case, from Autodesk Fusion.

 ![Hackpad Case](readme_images/hackpad_render.png)